AAAI-15 Senior Member Presentation Track

 The first part of the proposal should include the title, an abstract and an outline of the suggested talk.
 All these in 1 page (in any reasonable format).
-In addition short CV (up to 2 pages in any reasonable format) The CV should also include evidence that the proposer is qualified to talk about the topic, such as specific contributions of the proposer to the proposed topic (in the case of a summary talk) or contributions of the proposer in related topics (in the case of a blue sky idea talk).
-To show the broadness of the topic, proposals are required to cite at least 3 papers in the suggested topic which were published in the last 3 years, by different authors and which were published in a highly competitive venue.
+In addition it should also include a short CV (up to 2 pages in any reasonable format) for a total of 3 pages for part 1.
+The CV should also include evidence that the proposer is qualified to talk about the topic, such as specific contributions of the proposer to the proposed topic (in the case of a summary talk) or contributions of the proposer in related topics (in the case of a blue sky idea talk).
+To show the broadness of the topic, proposals are required to cite at least 3 papers in the suggested topic which were published by different authors in the last 3 years in a highly competitive venue.
 (This applies to summary talks only.)

 Part 2: Summary paper.

 Researchers who submit talk proposals must also submit a paper.
 Accepted papers will be included in the proceedings.
 Papers should cover the same topic as the talk and are intended to give a personal synthetic view of the topic, together with appropriate references.
 The papers should be self-contained and are intended to be accessible for anyone including people that did not attend the talk.
 The papers should be formatted as PDF files using the AAAI style.
 Submissions are not anonymous.
-Their length depends on the track: between 2 and 6 pages for the 'summary talks' track, and between 2 and 4 pages for the 'blue sky ideas' track.
-They should include the name and affiliation of the speaker, keywords according to the AAAI topic classification, the description of the topic, and the outline of the talk.
+They should include the names and affiliations of the authors.
+The length of the papers depends on the track: between 2 and 6 pages for the "summary talks" track, and between 2 and 4 pages for the "blue sky ideas" track.

 All senior member talk proposals and the corresponding papers will be reviewed by qualified members of the AAAI program committee.
 The reviewers of the paper will follow the main regulations of regular AAAI submission and will check the quality and clarity of the paper.